KeyWeeUsr/Userscripts/README.md

 # Userscripts
-Welcome to my small US collection, I hope you'll find it useful. :)
+Welcome to my small script collection, I hope you'll find it useful. :)
 ## How to install
 You'll need an extension for your browser to use these scripts.
 ##### Prerequisites